slatedocs/slate/source/includes/api-reference/_index.html.md

 **precision**: Only relevant for custom fields of type ‘Number’.
 This field dictates the number of places after the decimal to round to, i.e. 0 is integer values, 1 rounds to the nearest tenth, and so on.
 Must be between 0 and 6, inclusive.
 For percentage format, this may be unintuitive, as a value of 0.25 has a precision of 0, while a value of 0.251 has a precision of 1.
 This is due to 0.25 being displayed as 25%.
+The identifier format will always have a precision of 0.

 #### Enumerated Values